-These are also known as cohabitation deeds, cohabitation contracts or living together agreement.
-It serves as a record of the arrangement between two or more individuals who have chosen to live together.
-Living together here could be as a couple or otherwise.
-The agreement details the rights and responsibilities the respective parties have in regard to the property they inhabit or intend to inhabit.
+Cohabitation Agreements are also known as cohabitation deeds, cohabitation contracts or living together agreements.
+It refers to the record of the arrangement between two or more individuals who have chosen to live together.

-The cohabitation agreement should help with any financial arrangements between the parties and dividing up any joint assets after the cohabitation ends.
-It can also be used as a record for any personal property that the cohabitants may have used or enjoyed during the course of their living together but which will be retained by a sole party at the end of such cohabitation.
+Such a contract establishes the rights and responsibilities that each party has regarding the property they inhabit or intent to inhabit.
+As such, the agreement should detail, for instance, any financial arrangements between the parties throughout the cohabitation as well as any division of joint assets after the cohabitation ends.
+It can also be used to record any personal property that the cohabitants may have used while living together, but which will be retained by a sole party at the end of such cohabitation.

-This agreement is open to several parties but is mostly used by those who do not wish to formalise their relationship by way of a marriage or civil partnership., but do choose to live together.
-This can be implemented before or after the parties have started cohabiting.
+Nevertheless, it is mostly used by those who do not wish to formalise their relationship by way of a marriage or civil partnership but do wish to cohabit.
+It can be implemented before or after the parties have started cohabiting.

-There are a few circumstances that could spur the termination of a cohabitation agreement, including:
+What could spur the termination of a Cohabitation Agreement?

 - The written agreement and consent of both parties